SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 For each dragon, identified by **name**, keep information about his **stats**.

-Type is **preserved** in the order of the input but dragons are **sorted** alphabetically by name.
+Type is **preserved** in the order of the input but the dragons are **sorted** alphabetically by name.

 For each type, you should also print the average **damage**, **health**, and **armor** of the dragons.

-For each dragon, print his own stats.
+For each dragon, print its own stats.

 There **may** be **missing** stats in the input, though.